How to Prepare Business Exit Strategies

 – Have you simply had enough?

 Your motivation behind exiting your company is critical; too many people sell their businesses on impulse at the wrong time and never realise the potential value.
-Once we understand why you are looking to exit, we can begin to prepare an exit strategy.
+Once I understand why you are looking to exit, we can begin to prepare an exit strategy.
 Exit plans typically take 18-36 months to implement before the company is in a good position to sell.

 Secondly, what will you do after you exit the business?